I design to make hope visible in the world.

 When we were kids, I once saved my brother’s life—thanks to the Lord and my trusty BMX bike.

-I wear Kangol 504 and 507 caps.
-A lot.
+I wear Kangol 504 and 507 caps pretty often.
 And for no more complicated reason than I like them.

-My wife is my BFF.
+My wife of 18+ years is my BFF.
 And I have little interest in knowing how corny one thinks that is.

 When it comes to food, "free" is my favorite ingredient.
 It makes everything delicious.